coralproject/talk/docs/source/integrating/cms-integration.md

 "></script>
 ```

+> **NOTE:** You can optionally also pass `asset_url` to explicitly force Talk to reference a particular url.
+This is recommeneded if your stories sometimes originate from other sources than your own Whitelisted domains, and you want Talk generated permalinks to point back to your domain.
+If not specified, Talk will infer the URL of the asset based on the canonical url.

 ## Triggering the Comments Section (client side, i.e. Your site)

 When the embed script is triggered on your page load several things are initiated inside Talk, including fetching all comments for the specified article, establishing websocket connections for this user, and checking user’s session for SSO/authentication.